jameshume/jehtech/src/html/electronics/inductors.md

 V_T = \sqrt{13}\cos(\omega t -56.31^\circ)
 $$

 Blimey that was a bit of a mouthful!
-But we got there, we found the total voltage and its phase.
+But we got there, we found the total voltage and its phase!

 ### A Little Aside...